 Believe Your Truth

-- You will reflect on the proper influence of individual backgrounds and starting points in belief formation.
+- Reflect on the proper influence of individual backgrounds and starting points in belief formation

-- You will reflect on the proper rational response to disagreement and diversity of beliefs.
+- Form your own view on the proper (epistemic) response to disagreement and diversity of beliefs.

 Secondary: Seeking Disagreement: A Win-win?

 - Make sure you've completed the "How We Argue" (ThinkerAnalytix) course up in its entirety (up through lesson 10) by today's class.

 - After you've finished today's reading, make sure you complete the reading quiz, which you can access through your section's Canvas page.

 Suggested: Are you afraid of disagreeing with people?
 Suppose you went to a party with people you knew only somewhat well and someone said something you thought was deeply offensive / wrong / objectionable.
 Would you say anything?
 Why or why not?
 Try disagreeing with someone respectfully at the dining hall today.